AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * When using the search filter to save a Smart Collection, the click action on the panel does not maintain focus.
 NPR-29000:  Hotfix for CQ-4240323
 * Moving a folder allows the creation of a folder with mixed-case or uppercase names.
 NPR-28945: Hotfix for CQ-4265234
 * Blank results displayed in Omnisearch if collection name has space.
 NPR-29001: Hotfix for CQ-4236729
-* Renaming a file using some unsupported special characters like ampersand (&) creates an invalid folder.
+* Renaming a file using some unsupported special characters like ampersand (&amp;) creates an invalid folder.
 NPR-29196: Hotfix for CQ-4265037
 * DAM Extract Archive for zip file functionality is broken.
 NPR-29187: Hotfix for CQ-4254421
 * Metadata import should allow importing metadata without registering namespaces.
 NPR-29425, NPR-28132: Hotfix for CQ-4269445
 * Saving metadata changes do not work for assets whose name contain a quote character.
 NPR-29395: Hotfix for CQ-4254305